Three Amazon sellers who conquered challenges to achieve success

 Angela Stephens, founder and CEO of RE-Focus, the Creative Office, was baffled when a foreign-based manufacturer claimed it hadn’t received a $12,500 wire transfer she’d sent to cover pill box production.

 Angela and her now 22-year-old son Drake founded RE-Focus in 2019, after she successfully created various products, such as calendars and to-do list legal pads, to help manage Drake’s ADHD (Attention Deficit Hyperactive Disorder).
-Customers who needed help with focus issues really embraced the RE-Focus mission, fueling Angela’s entrepreneurial spirit and inspiring new ideas.
+Customers who needed help with focus issues embraced the RE-Focus mission, fueling Angela’s entrepreneurial spirit and inspiring new ideas.

-“They said, ‘You haven’t sent the money.’
-I said, ‘Yes, we have,’ Angela recalled.
-“And so, we showed them the wire details from our bank.”
 After some back and forth, the manufacturer threatened to sell the product to other clients, leading Angela to send another $12,500 from her personal funds, thinking the first payment was lost in transit.

 However, when the manufacturer still hadn’t received the second payment, Angela and her husband Darold Sauber, the CFO of RE-Focus, got on a call with them.
 Angela says, “We did a video and we said, ‘Look, this is the wire.
 You got it.
 You said you got it.’
 They said, ‘That’s not our email.’
 They showed us our email and we said, ‘That’s not our email.’”